methodphoto/mincc/data/1982/1982-clifton-hill-house.md

 **Result:** {result}

-William Calvert - Highest Score for The Min
-James Booth - First duck for The Min
+William Calvert - Highest Score for The Min.
+James Booth - First duck for The Min.
 William Calvert - Best Bowling for The Min

 ### The Min Innings